-Article 143 - Body authorised to carry out secret investigative actions
+Article 1434 - Body authorised to carry out secret investigative actions

-- 1. Secret investigative actions shall be carried out by an authorised state body in the manner prescribed by this Code. - 2.
-Carrying out of a secret investigative action provided for in Article $143^{1}(1)(a)$ of this Code with the use of a stationary technical means shall be controlled through an electronic control system and a special electronic control system. - [3.
-Carrying out of a secret investigative action under Article 143(1)(a) of this Code in relation to a criminal proceeding conducted by State Inspector's Office with the use of a stationary technical means shall be controlled by the Supervising Judge through an electronic control system and a special electronic control system.
-(Shall become effective from 1 January 2019)]
+1. Secret investigative actions shall be carried out by an authorised state body in the manner prescribed by this Code.

+2. Carrying out of a secret investigative action provided for in Article $143^{1}(1)(a)$ of this Code with the use of a stationary technical means shall be controlled through an electronic control system and a special electronic control system.

-Article 143 - Obligation of a body conducting secret investigative actions to store and keep record of information
+Article 1435 -Obligation of a body conducting secret investigative actions to store and keep record of information

-- 1. A body carrying out secret investigative actions and relevant investigative authorities shall be responsible for appropriately safeguarding the information obtained as a result of secret investigative actions. - 2.
-A body carrying out a secret investigative action shall keep a record of the following data related to the secret investigative action: the type of a secret investigative action; the start and end time of the secret investigative action; an object of a secret investigative action; if a secret investigative action under Article 143(1)(a-c) of this Code is carried out a technical identifier of an object of a secret investigative action; the requisite details of a judge's ruling and/or of a reasoned resolution of a prosecutor.
+1. A body carrying out secret investigative actions and relevant investigative authorities shall be responsible for appropriately safeguarding the information obtained as a result of secret investigative actions.

+2. A body carrying out a secret investigative action shall keep a record of the following data related to the secret investigative action: the type of a secret investigative action; the start and end time of the secret investigative action; an object of a secret investigative action; if a secret investigative action under Article $143^{1}(1)(a-c)$ of this Code is carried out - a technical identifier of an object of a secret investigative action; the requisite details of a judge's ruling and/or of a reasoned resolution of a prosecutor.

-Article 143 -Termination and suspension of a secret investigative action
+Article 1436 -Termination and suspension of a secret investigative action a) a specific objective stipulated by a ruling on a secret investigative action has been accomplished;